 Four hours.
 Prerequisite: ART 1140.
-This course will cover aspects of digital photography such as image capture and digital processing, design, lighting and digital technology.
-Assignments will be given to explore creativity, problem solving, and understanding the camera; we will focus on capturing our surroundings using specific techniques for landscape, architectural and cultural (i.e. people) photography.
-A critique will occur at the end of each assignment to discuss solutions, problems and successes.
-Applications and printing will also be covered in this class.
+This course covers aspects of digital photography such as image capture and digital processing, design, lighting and digital technology.
+Assignments are given to explore creativity, problem solving, and understanding the camera, with a focus on capturing our surroundings using specific techniques for landscape, architectural, and cultural (i.e. people) photography.
+A critique occurs at the end of each assignment to discuss solutions, problems and successes.
+Applications and printing are also covered in this class.